dtseto/Hermes-master/README.md

 Picture ApolloGenome/Hermes 1.32b4 running on Macbook Air M1 Apple Silicon Sequoia 15.1

-Forked from Hermes built in Xcode 12.5 MacOS 11 as a universal app so works with apple silicon as well otherwise no major changes
+Forked from Hermes built in XCode 16 on MacOS 15 Apple Silicon as Apple Silicon app for universal app on intel use 1.32b4 with ui fixes

 Includes music genome project data when playing song information.

-Also new feature includes pandora station modes. (on 1.32b5 and b6 not stable yet on apple silicon)
+Station modes not stable so were removed.

 A [Pandora](http://www.pandora.com/) client for macOS Intel and Apple Silicon.